haslo/rpush_redis_bug/README.md

 ```

 This does not appear to happen with ActiveRecord storage, so it could be a bug in either `rpush` or `rpush-redis`.
+If you want to try out ActiveRecord storage, the above steps have prepared everything and you can simply change `config/initializers/rpush.rb` and modify the `config.client`.